-&lt;sup>4 5 APs can be managed for free.
+6 5 APs can be managed for free.
 Purchase one license per 10 additional APs (up to 120 APs maximum)

-Channel Blanket is not available as a free service.
-Both an AWC-CB license and an AWC license are required for Channel Blanket to operate.
+7 Channel Blanket and Smart Connect are not available as free services.
+Both an AWC-CB license and an AWC license are required for Channel Blanket and/or Smart Connect to operate.
 Purchase one AWC-CB license per 10 APs (up to 120 APs maximum).
-This feature is supported on TQ5403 and TQ5403e access points
+Channel Blanket is supported on TQ6602, TQ5403, and TQ5403e access points.
+Smart Connect is supported on TQ5403, and TQ5403e access points